Salesforce-org-Impact-Labs/01HousingandHomelessness/docs/messaging-setup.md

 1. The Comments of the task will contain the text of the verification email.
 In the text will be a link to confirm the Organization-Wide Email Address.
 Click the link or copy and paste it into a browser to confirm the address.

 <img alt="Confirm Address Task" src="https://raw.githubusercontent.com/Salesforce-org-Impact-Labs/01HousingandHomelessness/37a1434f10e3ace13d2b82e7e4c328f6d5c22ae4/docs/images/Confirm_Address_Task.png">

 When the link is clicked or entered into a browser, you should see a success message

 <img alt="Success Message" src="https://raw.githubusercontent.com/Salesforce-org-Impact-Labs/01HousingandHomelessness/48bb79badf73359649ef86a1101fe5bd176e50d2/docs/images/Confirm_Message.png">

 ## Configure the Email in the Custom Metadata Type Record

 Use the Quick Find capability in setup to search for “Custom Metadata Types”.
 Once you’re on the “All Custom Metadata Types” page, click the “Manage Records” link for the Referral Recommendations Setting custom metadata type.

 <img alt="Custom Metadata Type" src="https://raw.githubusercontent.com/Salesforce-org-Impact-Labs/01HousingandHomelessness/282de7c81db1fde98e14fda74481067db3501d7f/docs/images/Custom_Metadata_Type.png">

-Edit the Organization Default record, then enter the email service’s email address into the “Recommendations Email Service Address” field..
+Edit the Organization Default record, then enter the email service’s email address into the “Recommendations Email Service Address” field.

 <img alt="Referral Recommendations Setting" src="https://raw.githubusercontent.com/Salesforce-org-Impact-Labs/01HousingandHomelessness/282de7c81db1fde98e14fda74481067db3501d7f/docs/images/Referral_Recommendations_Setting.png">

 #Schedule the Batch Jobs